Theatre marketing ideas for the Digital Age: Pt. 1

 Be sure to promote your videos on all your social media channels for maximum views/shares.

-There are other social media outlets that could be utilized for a theatre, but these three are probably the most prominent/relevant to your interests.
+There are other social media outlets that could be utilized for a theatre, but these 4 are the most prominent and relevant to your audience’s interests.